arvidn/libtorrent/branches/encryption/docs/manual.rst

 ``min_reconnect_time`` is the time to wait between connection attempts.
 If the peer fails, the time is multiplied by fail counter.

+``peer_connect_timeout`` the number of seconds to wait after a connection attempt is initiated to a peer until it is considered as having timed out.
+The default is 10 seconds.
+This setting is especially important in case the number of half-open connections are limited, since stale half-open connection may delay the connection of other peers considerably.

 ``use_dht_as_fallback`` determines how the DHT is used.
 If this is true (which it is by default), the DHT will only be used for torrents where